wlnieder/data_lakoos/README.md

 The data will be used to gain insight into the behavior of cryptocurrencies during a crisis - specifically the current war in Ukraine (April 2022).

 This repository contains code used to retrieve data from three different API's: Twitter, Google Trends and Binance.
+Twitter and Google Data is used to map the course of the war, while from Binance the cryptocurrency rates are retrieved.
+The goal is to see, if cryptocurrencies show potential safe haven behaviour during this time of crisis.

 ## Twitter Data